glaydston/react-social-auth/README.md

-# react-social-auth
+# react-social-login
-Using the the Google and Facebook system to auth
+Using Google and Facebook login system to auth